Virtual channel: Europe, Africa and the Middle East

-In continental and eastern Europe, virtual channels are not used, since television sets and receivers there allow users to freely assign arbitrary "programme numbers" or "programme letters" to channels.
+In continental and eastern Europe, virtual channels are not used, since television sets and receivers there allow users to freely assign arbitrary numbers or letters to channels.

-Stations still market themselves as "first", "second", or "third" channel (and so on), or "channel A", "channel B" or "channel C", etc., but this reflects historic or colloquial usage, or is purely done for marketing purposes.
+Stations still market themselves as "first", "second", or "third" channel (and so on), or "channel A", "channel B" or "channel C", etc., but this reflects historic or colloquial usage, or is done for marketing purposes.
 For example, in Germany the term "third programme" refers to the local public station, which was usually the third TV station to go on air in most areas.
-There is no connection between these terms and the transmitting RF channel.
-Referencing above's example, the third programmes in Germany never transmitted on a RF channel below 21.
+These terms are unrelated to the transmitting RF channel.
+Referencing the above example, the third programmes in Germany never transmitted on an RF channel below 21.

-Virtual channels are also used on direct broadcast satellites, such as Dish Network, DirecTV, and Astra.
+Virtual channels are used on direct broadcast satellites, such as Dish Network, DirecTV, and Astra.
 Rather than a few dozen channels with a few subchannels each, these services map to a range of hundreds of individually numbered channels.
 This is true of digital cable and satellite radio services, as well.

 Japan

-In Japan, digital terrestrial TV broadcasters in each region are allocated a "remote control key ID" (or, "remocon key ID"), currently numbered from 1 to 12.
+Digital terrestrial TV broadcasters in each region are allocated a "remote control key ID" (or, "remocon key ID"), numbered from 1 to 12.
 Remote control ID allocations for broadcasters outside the Kanto region generally follow their Tokyo-based network flagships; however, some stations in some prefectures deviate from this.
-Current technical standards allow for expansion to a maximum of 16 broadcasters per region.
+This system is limited to 16 broadcasters per region.

 Each underlying channel is then assigned a three-digit number, which is based on their assigned remote control ID, followed by the sub-channel number.
 For example, NHK Educational TV is assigned remote control ID 2 (nationwide).
 Their primary channel is therefore assigned virtual channel 021.
 If the broadcaster multichannels (of which the ISDB-T standard allows up to three standard-definition streams), the additional streams would be assigned virtual channels 022 and 023, respectively.
-Current standards allow for a maximum of eight virtual channels per broadcaster (in this example 021-028).
+Standards allow for a maximum of eight virtual channels per broadcaster (in this example 021-028).

 Additional datacasting services use virtual channels in the 200–799 range – in this example, the network could use the 22x, 42x and 62x ranges.